(‘Synairgen’ or the ‘Company’)

-Interferon beta (‘IFN-beta’) is a naturally-occurring protein, which orchestrates the body's antiviral responses.
+Interferon beta ('IFN-beta') is a naturally occurring protein, which orchestrates the body's antiviral responses.
+It is used widely systemically for the treatment of multiple sclerosis and is a safe and well tolerated drug.
 There is growing evidence that deficiency in IFN-beta production by the lung could explain the enhanced susceptibility in 'at-risk' patient groups to developing severe lower respiratory tract (lung) disease during respiratory viral infections.
-Furthermore, viruses, including coronaviruses such as SARS-CoV-2, have evolved mechanisms which suppress endogenous IFN-beta production, helping the virus to evade the innate immune system.
-The addition of exogenous IFN-beta before or during viral infection of lung cells in vitro either prevents or greatly reduces viral replication.
-Synairgen's SNG001 is a formulation of IFN-beta-1a for direct delivery to the lungs via nebulisation.
+Furthermore, viruses, including coronaviruses especially SARS-CoV-2, have evolved multiple mechanisms for suppressing endogenous IFN-beta production in the lung thereby helping the virus to evade the innate immune system.
+The addition of exogenous IFN-beta before or during viral infection of lung cells in vitro either prevents or greatly reduces viral replication to reduce the severity of infection and accelerate recovery.
+Recognising the importance of achieving high concentrations in the lung where SARS-CoV-2 exerts most of its tissue damaging effects, Synairgen's SNG001 is a formulation of IFN-beta-1a for direct delivery to the lungs via nebulisation.
 It is pH neutral, and is free of mannitol, arginine and human serum albumin, making it suitable for inhaled delivery direct to the site of action.
 Phase I and II trial data have shown that SNG001 activates lung antiviral defences as measured in sputum cells, and that SNG001 has been well tolerated in approximately 280 asthma/COPD/COVID-19 patients to-date.